Rahu-Ketu Main Page

-From the perspective of Chandra's customary rhythmic-sequence, eclipsing Rahu = Chandala = a great disrupter.
+From the perspective of Chandra's customary rhythmic-sequence, eclipsing Rahu = Chandala = carries the potential to act as a great disrupter.

 Acquisitive and passionate collector of historic valuables

-instrumentally associated with"keeps and heaps " of treasures, hoards and herds (2) of lineage wealth and knowledge (2)
+instrumentally associated with "keeps and heaps " of treasures, hoards and herds (2) of lineage treasury of valuable goods and conserved knowledge (2)